 DBCA uses Oracle Cluster Registry (OCR) for storing the configurations for the cluster databases that it creates.
 The OCR is a shared file in a cluster file system environment.
-If you do not use a cluster file system, then you must make this file a shared raw device.
 Oracle Universal Installer (OUI) automatically initializes the OCR during the Oracle Clusterware installation.